Group Classes

 Masters Agility coursework

-This class covers masters level skills needed to be successful on AKC, UKI, USDAA, and similar style courses.
+This class covers skills needed to be successful on masters level courses, and is appropriate for dogs who are about to or are currently competing in Master/Senior level courses.
 Instruction is tailored to student goals with a focus on precise, confident listening at any distance from our dogs, and clear, smooth handling from the human half of the team.
 Learn to find good lines and choose the best handling options for your dog.

 Upcoming session start dates: